pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

     Right-click on Computer.
 Then go to "Properties" and select the tab "Advanced System settings".
 Choose "Environment Variables" and select "Path" from the list of system variables.

-    If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, choose “Edit” and append the following (i.e., do not overwrite the previous value) modifying the following string, with your relevant username *should* work:
+    If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, choose “Edit” and append the following (i.e., do not overwrite the previous value) modifying the following string, with your relevant `username` *should* work:

-            ;C:\Users\yourusername\AppData\Local\atom\bin
+            ;C:\Users\username\AppData\Local\atom\bin

     to the variable value – make sure the rest remains as it is and do not include spaces between the ";" and the text.